Morrie Ryskind: Life and career

 Ryskind was born in Brooklyn, New York, the son of Russian Jewish immigrants Ida (Edelson) and Abraham Ryskind.
 He attended Columbia University but was suspended shortly before he was due to graduate after he called university president Nicholas Murray Butler "Czar Nicholas" in the pages of the humor magazine Jester in 1917.
 Ryskind was criticizing Butler for refusing to allow Ilya Tolstoy to speak on campus.

 From 1927 to 1945, Ryskind was author of numerous scripts and musical lyrics for Broadway productions and Hollywood films, and he later directed several productions.
 He collaborated with George S. Kaufman on several Broadway hits.
 In 1933, he earned the Pulitzer Prize for drama for the Broadway production Of Thee I Sing, a musical written in collaboration with composer George Gershwin.

-Ryskind wrote or cowrote several Marx Brothers theatrical and screenplays, including the book for the Broadway musical Animal Crackers (1929) (with Kaufman), and he wrote the screenplays for the film versions of The Cocoanuts (1929) and Animal Crackers (1930).
+Ryskind wrote or cowrote several Marx Brothers stage musicals and screenplays, including the book for the Broadway musical Animal Crackers (1929) (with Kaufman), as well as the screenplays for the film versions of The Cocoanuts (1929) and Animal Crackers (1930).

-Later he cowrote, again with Kaufman, the screenplay for A Night at the Opera (1935), which helped revive interest in the Marx Brothers and was selected by the American Film Institute as among the top 100 comedy films.
-In working on that script, Ryskind was heavily involved in the "cleanup process", watching the brothers repeatedly perform sections of the play before live audiences to determine which lines worked and which did not.
-In an interview with Richard J. Anobile in The Marx Brothers Scrapbook, Groucho Marx said that he was so appalled by an early draft of the script, which was reportedly written by Bert Kalmar and Harry Ruby, that he screamed "Why fuck around with second-rate talent, get Kaufman and Ryskind [to write the screenplay]!"
+Ryskind and Kaufman collaborated again on the screenplay for the Marx Brothers first film for Metro-Goldwyn-Mayer, A Night at the Opera (1935).
+The film was later selected by the American Film Institute as among the top 100 comedy films.
+In working on that script, Ryskind was heavily involved in the "cleanup process", observing the brothers repeatedly perform sections of the screenplay before live audiences on a nationwide tour to determine which lines worked and which did not.
+In an interview with Richard J. Anobile in The Marx Brothers Scrapbook, Groucho Marx said that he was so appalled by an early draft of the script, which was written by Bert Kalmar and Harry Ruby, that he screamed "Why fuck around with second-rate talent, get Kaufman and Ryskind [to write the screenplay]!"

-Ryskind also rewrote the stage version of Room Service (1938), reworking the plot to make the film suitable for the Marx Brothers.
+Ryskind also adapted the hit Broadway play Room Service, into a suitable Marx Brothers screenplay for the 1938 film version.

 During that period, Ryskind was twice nominated for an Academy Award for his part in writing the films My Man Godfrey (starring Carole Lombard, 1936) and Stage Door (starring Katharine Hepburn, 1937).
 Later, he wrote the screenplay for the successful Penny Serenade, wrote the stage musical Louisiana Purchase (which soon became a film starring Bob Hope) and supervised the production of The Lady Comes Across.